Alert & Warning Notifications

 Local "OPT IN" emergency alerts

 Find your local region and click the applicable hyperlink.
 Follow the directions to opt into getting notices on your phone via email and text.
 These are alerts you would likely NOT receive unless you choose to do so.
-This is different than a Wireless Emergency Alert.
+This is different than a Wireless Emergency Alert or the ShakeAlert system.
 For instance, you may be notified about road closures, evacuations, wildfires, storms and floods.

 - Benton County